learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 naming things, and off-by-1 errors by Leon Bambrick
 ```

-If there are lot of search strings, save them in a file (one search string per line and make sure there are no empty lines).
-Use `-f` option to specify a file as source of search strings.
-You can use this option multiple times and also add more patterns from command line using the `-e` option.
+If there are lot of search strings, save them in a file (one search string per line and *make sure there are no empty lines*).
+Use `-f` option to specify a file as the source of search strings.
+You can use this option multiple times and also add more patterns from the command line using the `-e` option.

 ```bash
 $ printf 'two\n1\n' > search_strings.txt